Network-Sec/Network-Sec/README.md

 We create robust tools for:
 - **Pentesting**: Scripts that probe and analyze network vulnerabilities.
-- **Red Teaming**: Tools that simulate real-world attacks to test defenses.
+- **RedTeaming**: Tools that simulate real-world attacks to test defenses.
 - **OSINT (Open Source Intelligence)**: Gathering data from publicly available sources to aid in cybersecurity.
-- **Web Application Hacking**: Exploiting web app vulnerabilities to improve security measures.
+- **CTF**: Capture The Flag, Hacking and Learning Security gamified.

 Some of our tools & scripts represent not a holistic, complete solution, but rather a piece of the puzzle.
 We like the `microservices` strategy in tooling, so we often build scripts that are meant to be used in a longer chain of in- and outputs, loops or other scripts.